Having the proper tools as an electrician is crucial for job success.

 The required tools of an apprentice electrician are available in a wide range of prices.
 You can spend anywhere from $10 to $60 on a decent pair of pliers, for example.

-One chop through an energized wire - and it WILL happen -pretty much destroys a nice pair of lineman’s pliers, regardless of what you spent on it.
+One chop through an energized wire – and it WILL happen – pretty much destroys a nice pair of lineman’s pliers regardless of how much you spent on it.

 There is also what I call, “Hey, where’s my needle nose?” factor.
 In other words, electricians lose tools.